 Campfires – note the restrictions in your campsite before taking out the matches/lighter.
-If allowed, use the marked area for fires or dig a pit 4 metres from surrounding greenery.
+If campfires are permitted, use the marked area for fires or dig a pit 4 metres from surrounding greenery.
 Leave a bucket of water near the fire and don't allow it to grow too large.
 When you're ready to play firefighter, pour water over the flames until the fire stops hissing in protest.
 Once extinguished, cover the cold coals in sand or dirt.
 During our hottest months, in the Fire Danger Season, fires may be completely banned in your campsite.

-Pitching your tent – avoid overhanging branches that may topple during the night and check for ant nests.
+Pitching your tent – avoid overhanging branches that may topple during the night, and check for ant nests.

-2 hours north-west of Adelaide in the Yorke Peninsula Reserves, between Port Moonta to the north and Port Victoria and Wardang Island to the south, this camp site is on the water's edge.
+2 hours north-west of Adelaide in the Yorke Peninsula Reserves, between Port Moonta to the north and Port Victoria and Wardang Island to the south, The Gap is on the water's edge.

 Camping at Red Banks (by National Parks SA)